9dots/9dots.io-pages/OIf82aa.md

 ---

 ## Lesson Overview
 This exploration driven lesson teaches students about strucural rigidity.
 Students explore by building a tower out of spaghetti and marshmallows without any background.
 After a quick build, students will learn about structural rigidity in a hands on demonstration.
-Students will demonstrate learning by creating a taller tower in the second round using optimal building shapes.
+Students demonstrate learning by creating a taller tower in the second round using optimal building shapes.

 ## Setup